donutrj/heartbreaker/content/Supporting Docs/Spells.md

 + Target: Creature
 + Duration: Instant

-Caster points at target within line of sight, making a ranged attack against the defender's Warding Save.
-On a sucess, the bolt jumps to a random target within Range, forcing a Warding Save, originating from first target.
+Caster points at target within line of sight, forcing a Warding Save.
+On a success, the bolt jumps to a random target within Range, forcing a Warding Save, originating from first target.

 This repeats a total of 1 + (count) times or until a target makes the warding save.

-All struck, take 1d10 + (sum) damage, rolled seperately.
+All struck, take 1d10 + (sum) damage, rolled separately.
 The caster cannot be targeted, nor can a target be struck twice.
 # Cloudshift
 + Range: N/A
 + Target: Open sky